hbctraining/publication_perfect/lessons/07_adding_text_annotations.md

 ## Adding custom text

-Let's explore adding custom text to our plot by finishing up our volcano plots we created previously.
-We are trying to create the figure below, but we still need to add the text to the image.
-Let's explore the current volcano plot for Pax6 results.
+Let's adding some custom text to our plot by finishing up the volcano plots we created previously.
+Here is the current volcano plot for Pax6.

 ```r
 # Pax6 volcano plot